 Leading Off: deGrom seeks dry weather, Senzatela 7th win

-Jacob deGrom is scheduled to start the New York Mets' series opener at Pittsburgh, a day after he was scratched from a home outing against San Diego because of discouraging weather reports.
+In this Friday, May 19, 2017 file photo, New York Mets' Jacob deGrom delivers a pitch during the first inning of a baseball game against the Los Angeles Angels, in New York.deGrom is scheduled to start the New York Mets' series opener at Pittsburgh, a day after he was scratched from a home outing against San Diego because of discouraging weather reports.
+Mets manager Terry Collins did not want to risk a weather-shortened outing.

 Add your comments below